 All health plans that include other outpatient providers not reported on any other report form shall submit an Other Outpatient Provider Report Form, in the manner described in the field instructions below.
 (Rule 1300.67.2.2(h)(7)(B)(iv).)
 Only report providers who meet the definition of “network provider” on this report form.
 (See Rule 1300.67.2.2(b)(10).)
 Do not report network providers who exclusively deliver services via telehealth modalities within this report form.

 Within the Other Outpatient Provider Report Form, for each reported network, report a complete list of the health plan’s network providers that are “other outpatient providers,” as of the network capture date.
 (Rule 1300.67.2.2(h)(7)(A)(iii).)
+“Other outpatient providers” refers to non-physician individual and entity network providers that provide outpatient health care services to enrollees, when the outpatient provider has not been reported within another report form.

+Report all licensed network providers as individual providers, as defined, using the first name and last name fields.
+If the network provider is an entity at which unlicensed individual providers are available to provide covered services, and the health plan does not have the first and last names of the unlicensed individual providers, the plan may enter the entity name in the entity name field, rather than enter each individual unlicensed provider at the entity.

-“Other outpatient providers” refers to non-physician individual and entity network providers that provide outpatient health care services to enrollees, when the outpatient provider has not been reported within another report form.If the other outpatient provider is an individual provider that is also affiliated with an entity provider, follow the instructions within the fields below for reporting data associated with the individual provider and entity providers.
+If the other outpatient provider is an individual provider that is also affiliated with an entity provider, follow the instructions within the fields below for reporting data associated with the individual provider and entity providers.

 The following field instructions describe the data that the reporting plan shall report within each field of the report form, consistent with Rule 1300.67.2.2(h)(7)(B).
 Refer to the Definitions section of this Instruction Manual for additional explanation of the terms used within the field instructions for this report form.
 Refer to the Reporting Multiple Entries for the Same Provider and Reporting With Standardized Terminology subsections in the General Instructions Applicable to All Required Report Forms section of this Instruction Manual for more information about how to complete these fields.